gideontong/gideontong/README.md

 <img src="https://github-readme-stats.vercel.app/api?username=gideontong&show_icons=true&hide_border=true" align="right"/>

-> Systems Engineer at **Cloudflare**.
-Loves electrical engineering, multirotors, and experimenting.
+> Loves electrical engineering, multirotors, and experimenting.

 I work hard on my open source projects, so please show some :heart: and give some of them a :star:!
 My favorite ones are all pinned below, but for your convenience, I've also linked them right here.